 - Beautiful landscapes, vegetation, wildlife, rivers, waterfalls, and other natural beauties

-- The Everest base camp - A dream destination for the trekkers
+- The Everest base camp is A dream destination for trekkers.

 - Giant Khumbu glacier, Khumbu icefall, glacial lakes, and more